 \begin{proof}[Proof of Proposition \ref{prop:hfp}] It is well-known that, for any group $G$, there is a commutative diagram of topological spaces in which the horizontal arrows are homotopy equivalences and the vertical columns are (Hurewicz) fiber sequences.
 It follows from \cite[Cor.
 5.3]{KnudsenWeinberger:ACC} that $\mathrm{acat}(G)$ is the analog sectional category of $\pi$, which is a fiber bundle with structure group $G$; therefore, by \cite[Cor.
 5.8]{KnudsenWeinberger:ACC}, we have as spaces over $BG$, and it is easy to see that $\mathcal{P}_{n+1}(G)\cong\Delta^G_n$ as $G$-spaces, so the claim follows from Lemma \ref{lem:section space}. \end{proof}

-\begin{corollary} If $X$ is a contractible $G$-space with an equivariant map $X\to \Delta^G_n$, then $\mathrm{acat}(G)\leq n$. \end{corollary} \begin{proof} Since $X$ is contractible, an equivariant map $EG\to X$ exists, which is to say that $X^{hG}\neq \varnothing$.
+\begin{corollary} If $X$ is a contractible $G$-space with an equivariant map $X\to \Delta^G_n$, then $\mathrm{acat}(G)\leq n$. \end{corollary} \begin{proof} Contractibility implies that $X^{hG}\neq \varnothing$, since an equivariant map $EG\to X$ may be constructed by elementary obstruction theory; alternatively, the map $EG\times_G X\to BG$ is a trivial fibration, since $EG\to \mathrm{pt}$ is a homotopy equivalence, and Lemma \ref{lem:section space} applies.
 It follows that $(\Delta^G_n)^{hG}$ receives a map from a non-empty space, hence is itself non-empty.
 The claim follows from Proposition \ref{prop:hfp}. \end{proof}

 \begin{remark} Essentially the same argument shows that the $r$th analog topological complexity of $BG$, as defined in \cite{KnudsenWeinberger:ACC}, is equal to the least $n$ such that the $G^r$-space $\Delta_n^{G^r/G}$ admits a homotopy fixed point. \end{remark}